neolee/mal/README.md

 > `mal/adapter/agno.py`

-Like the adapter for Pydantic AI, just use `model` function in `mal.adapter.agno` to create models which can be used in [agno](https://github.com/agno-agi/agno) agent framework.
+Like the adapter for Pydantic AI, just use `model` function in `mal.adapter.agno` to create models which can be used in [Agno](https://github.com/agno-agi/agno) agent framework.

-Another helper function `openai_embedder` also included for creating *agno* compatible embedder models.
+Another helper function `openai_embedder` also included for creating *Agno* compatible embedder models.